 Need help with your computer or connecting to campus?
 Contact the staff at the OIT Solutions Center for computer and software support, software sales, and technology equipment loaner programs.

 Need academic software?
-Head over to the Princeton Virtual Desktops from your computer and access software for students.
+You can easily access software for students using the Princeton Virtual Desktops service right from your computer.
 It's easy to do.
-See Web-based access to academic software for details.
+See Princeton Virtual Desktops: Getting started for details.

 When Internet issues are creating challenges, turn to Tiger Speed.
 Tiger Speed tests your connection to campus to determine if your Internet service is part of the problem.
 You can give it a try here, tigerspeed.princeton.edu.